cfshi/coronavirus/proposal.md

 # Draft research questions:

-- How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?
+- How does information (and misinformation) travel between scientists, policy-makers, mass media and social media?

 * How does communication affect public behaviour and the course of the outbreak?
 What are the side effects of changes in public behaviour?